 What is sake?
 How is it made, and who makes it?
-Learn about the different styles and varieties of this ancient rice-based brew in this sake guide.
+Learn about the different styles and varieties of this ancient rice-based brew.

-Sake, also known as “rice wine” or “nihonshu,” is ubiquitous in Japanese cuisine and culture.
+Sake, “rice wine,” or “nihonshu,” is ubiquitous in Japanese cuisine and culture.
 The history and culture of sake are closely intertwined with the Japanese civilization.
-The Japanese drink sake at festivals and ceremonial events throughout the year and on everyday occasions at mealtimes.
+The Japanese drink sake at festivals and ceremonial events throughout the year and at mealtimes every day.

 So, what is sake?
 Let’s examine the centuries-old brew, starting from the ingredients, the process of sake making, the different styles and varieties, and the people involved.